DieRandomDie/Guild-Boss/README.md

-# Guild boss reporter

-These two files replace the supplied gboss userscript and Google Apps Script.
-They are separate from the React client in the parent directory.

 ## Install

 1. In your destination spreadsheet, open **Extensions > Apps Script**.
 Replace any code in Code.gs with the [gscript.js](https://github.com/DieRandomDie/lyraniaGbossGsheet/blob/main/gscript.js).